 Though many traders and investors reel at the market volatility of 2020, W. D. Gann's Mechanical Method seems to work better.
 See the table to the right for 2020 through July All this through the most volatile market in American history.

 See the graph below for the same comparison of the 2 Mechanical Method variants for the first 3 months of 2021.
 You may have noticed that none of the months in the previous data showed a monthly drawdown.
 There were none in our 2019 results as well.
-But March 2021 showed the first drawdown in the 'Basic' method we have found in testing going back 3 years.
+But March 2021 showed the first drawdown in the 'Basic' method going back 3 years.
 But the "Safest" method still plugs away with a profit.

 These Mechanical methods are taught in their entirety in our "W. D. GANN: MAGIC IN THE MARKETS" Training.

 Click to expand this graph of results for Gann's Soybean Mechanical System for the last 3 and a half years.
 The Soybean Mechanical method works on a similar principle as the basic Mechanical Method does on US Indexes, but the details are substantially different.
 The timeframe and cycle are a bit longer.
 Like the previous Mechanical Method.

 Like the Mechanical Method above, Most of Gann's method on Soybeans works without astro.
 The one exception is the technique for pinpointing pullback prices.
 This test uses 1 leading contract per type of trade.